kgateway-dev/kgateway/docs/content/gloo_integrations/service_mesh/gloo_istio_mtls.md

 {{% notice note %}}
-Note that Istio has a misspelling on version 1.1, using 'credentail' instead of 'credential' in the header.
+Note that Istio has a misspelling on version 1.1.17, using 'credentail' instead of 'credential' in the header.
 This was fixed by Istio 1.3.6.
 {{% /notice %}}

-#### Istio > 1.3.6
+#### Istio 1.3.x and 1.4.x

 For Istio 1.3 and 1.4, we need to use the new header name as well as point to the new location of the projected token.